-The tuition & other fees for MD, DM / MCh Post graduates of I, II & III years will be deducted from their monthly stipend in twelve equal installments.
+The tuition & other fees for MD/MS & DM/MCh Post graduates of II & III years should be paid starting course of second and third years.

-(xii) Duty of a Junior Resident during 24-hour duty
+(xii) Duties of a Junior Resident during 24-hour duty

 Beds in wards will be divided among Junior Residents.
 He will be responsible for the patients to whom he/she is assigned.
 He/she can be called upon by the resident on duty for matters pertaining to the patients to whom she/he is assigned, at any time of the day/night.
 All patients, operative or non-operative, seen by him/her may be referred to the appropriate faculty.
 In extreme emergency, the patient should be referred to whoever is physically present and in close proximity.
 At the end of duty the responsibility will be transferred to the incoming team without interruption in the patient care.